aletheia-foundation/aletheia-admin/ROADMAP.md

 * [Need to get the website to a presentable state](https://github.com/aletheia-foundation/aletheia-foundation.github.io/issues/5)
 * [Get the blog working](https://github.com/aletheia-foundation/aletheia-foundation.github.io/issues/6)

+## Milestone: MozFest

+Kade will apply to run a presentation at MozFest, at very least he will be at MozFest to help out anyway so he can talk to people about Aletheia.

 ## Milestone: Minimum Viable Product

 A client you can upload documents to, search, and download documents from.
 This is our proof of concept